 Progression and specialisations

-Cooks may move into supervisory, or more senior chef positions.
+Cooks may move into supervisory or managerial roles, or more senior chef positions.

 They may also set up their own businesses, such as cafes or takeaway shops.